jaime-casado-portuondo/first_repository_2024/README.md

-#My first repository
+# My first repository

 This is the repository for the activity 1.

 ## Actions

--Added the README file to the repository
+-Added the README file to the repository.
+-Added the gitignore file to the repository.